 Sports studies and physical education have become increasingly important within the curriculum at both school, college and university level.
 Education has recognised that sport is not simply a human activity that has no importance within society.
 It is an activity that is worthy of study, from a variety of disciplinary approaches, so that the impact and importance of sport can be properly assessed and understood.
-The book has been constructed so that all the major disciplinary areas that constitute sports studies and physical education are included.
+This book has been constructed so that all the major disciplinary areas that constitute sports studies and physical education are included.
 That said, there are undoubtedly topics and concepts that have been excluded.
 Such exclusions are not the product of oversight, but the result of boundaries that had to be set at the outset of the project.
+For this new edition of the book some of the broader organisational themes that appeared in the first edition have been dropped in favour of a greater focus on sports science and physical education concepts.
+Also included are some general concepts, such as alcohol which, while not directly linked to sport, does impinge on the lives of athletes and has been a key issue in the area of sponsorship.